notofonts/noto-sans-nushu/README.md

 ![Silk belts](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/06-silk-belt.jpg)
 *silk belts woven with Nüshu characters in, courtesy of the Nüshu script Museum*

 Nüshu allowed farmland and mountain village women not only to communicate between each other when they were not allowed to write or read, but also to develop their very own culture.

-### 07.How has it been taught
+### 07. How has it been taught

 Nüshu has been taught directly from one woman to another(s), generally from mother to daughter(s), without any academic environment or system through the generations.
 It was very often taught in village halls (歌堂) or at home.
 Even if there is a common core, each woman or groups of women would bring their own adaptations, styles and preferences to the characters and teach the ones they know to the younger women and girls.
 To add another layer of complexity, the dialect used in one village can be slightly different in their pronunciation to the one used nearby, which influences the characters used in Nüshu.

 ![Transmission](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/07-transmission.jpg)
 *reading and singing session with Hu Meiyue 胡美月 in center left, courtesy of Nüshu script Museum*